KABAM-Robotics/rosrect-ecs-api-server/README.md

-# rosrect ECS API Server
+# error_classification_server <--> error_classification_database Documentation

 Hello there!
-Thanks for checking out the ECS documentation.
+Thanks for checking out the `error_classification_server` and `error_classification_database` documentation.
 This particular document is a user's guide.
-If you are more interested in what the ECS is designed for, and the architecture, please take a look at the introduction document [here][1]!
+If you are more interested in what the Error Classification System is designed for, and the architecture, please take a look at the introduction document [here][1]!

-This project adheres to the Contributor Covenant [code of conduct](https://github.com/cognicept-admin/rosrect/blob/master/CODE_OF_CONDUCT.md).
+This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [info@cognicept.systems](mailto:info@cognicept.systems).
-If you are interested in contributing, please refer to the guidelines [here](https://github.com/cognicept-admin/rosrect/blob/master/CONTRIBUTING.md).
+If you are interested in contributing, please refer to the guidelines [here](CONTRIBUTING.md).

 - [Description](#description)
 - [Overview](#overview)